What's New in Tracker.js

 Form Submission Tracking

-Track form submissions automatically:
+Track form submissions without collecting field values:

 <script src="https://api.agentanalytics.sh/tracker.js"